quinn0823/apple-siri-voice-navigation/README.md

 I am a high school student, and this is my first project of this kind, created for learning and practice.

 Thank you for using this mod!
 Feel free to **share your feedback** or **leave your request**.
-Your suggestion may be implemented in just a few days!
+Your suggestion may be implemented within a few days!

-If you enjoy it, please consider voting or starring it, awarding it with your free Steam Points, or [buying me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!
+If you enjoy it, please consider voting or starring it, awarding it with Steam Points, or [buying me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "job".

 To contribute, please jump to the [If You Want to Contribute...](#if-you-want-to-contribute) section for guidelines and references.
 You can also view localized descriptions and the latest updates here.

 ## Voices [93+ Voices in 23+ Languages]

-Supports all 14 languages supported by the games.
+Supports all 14 languages supported by the game.

 ### Available (93 in 23)